karansingla007/CRM_sample/README.md

 # CRM Sample

-A CRM Sample created in flutter using Bloc.
-Boilerplate supports mobile, clone the appropriate branches mentioned below:
+A CRM Sample created in flutter using Bloc.It has capabilty to manage task and convert to your own native language. clone the appropriate branches mentioned below:

 ## Getting Started